-S: ‘Eat your broccoli!’ might not be your favorite sentence of your mother but drinking it with lots of cream is a definitely good idea.
+S: ‘Eat your broccoli!’ might not be your favorite sentence you hear from your mom, but drinking it with lots of cream is a definitely good idea.
 With the touch of the cream and a little bit of garlic, it becomes very tasty.

 4) Creamy Mushroom soup – Gamay

-S: Not very easy to make it, but definitely worth it!
-I stirred the mushrooms with some onion and garlic until all were soft and added some chicken broth, cream and a little bit of flour if you like it dense like me.
-I served it with some croutons and cheese on top.
+S: Mushroom soup is one of the hardest one to make in this list, but if you love mushrooms, I am sure the result will make you very happy.
+To make it, you need to stir the mushrooms with some onion and garlic until all are soft and add some chicken broth, heavy cream and a little bit of flour if you like it denser.
+Serve it with some croutons and cheese on top.

-W: Gamay Noir from Beaujolais, France being on the friendly side of vegetable dishes paired beautifully with this soup.
+W: Gamay Noir from Beaujolais, France is one of the red wines friendly for the vegetable dishes.
+With its light body and soft tannins, it pairs beautifully with this soup.

 5) Lentil soup – Pinot Noir

-W: I’ve paired this wine with Pinot Noir from Casablanca Valley of Chile.
-It made a great pairing with its lively aromas, fresh acidity and smooth texture.
+W: Try pairing this lentil soup with a glass of Pinot Noir from Casablanca Valley of Chile.
+Pinot Noir makes a lovely pair with its lively aromas, fresh acidity and smooth texture.

 6) Minestrone soup – Albariño